pnp/cli-microsoft365/docs/manual/docs/cmd/spo/app/app-add.md

 `-p, --filePath <filePath>`|Absolute or relative path to the solution package file to add to the app catalog `--overwrite`|Set to overwrite the existing package file `-s, --scope [scope]`|Target app catalog. `tenant|sitecollection`.
+Default `tenant` `--siteUrl [siteUrl]`|The site url where the soultion package to be added.
+It must be specified when the scope is `sitecollection`.
-Default `tenant` `-o, --output [output]`|Output type. `json|text`.
+`-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging